efabless/openlane2/docs/source/usage/pdn.md

 signals or power routed on met5.
 A macro routed *within* that must not have any signals or power routed on met4.
 And so on.

-The power straps on the top-most metal layer of a submacro are then connected to the layer above using vias.
+The power straps on the top-most metal layer of a sub-macro are then connected to the layer above using vias.
 (There is no continuity between power straps within each metal layer across the macro boundary.)